tmenguy/ha-solcast-solar/README.md

 #### Granular dampening

-_Note that granular dampening is only available in v4.1.9 or later (currently only available in pre-release)._
+_Note that granular dampening is only available in v4.1.9 or later._

 Setting dampening for individual Solcast sites, or using half-hour intervals is possible.
 This requires use of either the `solcast_solar.set_dampening` service, or creation/modification of a file in the Home Assistant config folder called `solcast-dampening.json`.